Perly Consulting │ Beck Eco

 • 2026-Apr: Microsoft released Octen-Embedding-0.6B, a domain-adapted model for legal, finance, healthcare, and code that outperforms larger generic embeddings (0.7241 vs. 0.7139 on domain benchmarks), signalling an ecosystem shift toward specialized embeddings as standard practice.
 BEIR benchmark data quantified the domain-specialization advantage: fine-tuned embeddings improve retrieval by medical +29% (48%→62%), code +34% (44%→59%), legal +24% (46%→57%)—confirming general models systematically fail on specialized domains.
 A practitioner postmortem found that document quality scoring alone improved search accuracy from 62% to 89% with no embedding or retrieval changes, establishing corpus curation as a first-order variable.
 Production failure modes gained sharper documentation: Azure AI Search analysis named three causes of silent vector drift (embedding model version mismatch, incremental corpus updates without re-embedding, inconsistent chunking), and a cross-industry postmortem of 12+ RAG deployments showed naive chunking and wrong embeddings as primary precision failures—fixed from 54% to 81% precision with domain-adapted approaches.
 Practitioner evidence confirmed the viability threshold: RAG is justified for corpora above 500-1000 items with domain-specific entities but overengineered for smaller homogeneous datasets, reinforcing that domain-specific RAG succeeds only with meticulous specialization and continuous index governance.
 Peer-reviewed production deployments demonstrate viability in high-stakes domains: Uber's Genie on-call copilot for security/privacy policies achieved 27% relative improvement in acceptable answers and 60% reduction in incorrect advice via agentic RAG; legal RAG system in Brazilian Portuguese (PROPOR 2026) deployed with metrics across 184,895 audited answers (81.7% legislation resolution, 47.1% jurisprudence resolution, 6.5% hallucination correction rate); systematic evaluation of medical RAG pipeline components (retrieval strategies, domain-specific embeddings) published peer-reviewed findings.
 SIGIR 2026 benchmark (ConflictQA) exposed cross-corpus QA brittleness: knowledge conflicts between textual documents and knowledge graphs reduce accuracy without explicit handling.
 April 2026 evidence synthesis: domain-specific RAG deployment succeeds across legal, medical, and security domains when architecture, embeddings, and corpus curation are meticulous; production readiness demands continuous monitoring (index drift), systematic evaluation (domain-specific benchmarks), and acceptance that generalization failures are structural, not fixable via retrieval optimization alone.
 Field consensus: domain-specific RAG is operationally mature for narrowly-scoped, high-stakes domains but remains a disciplined engineering practice, not a generic solution.

 • 2026-May: Retrieval infrastructure research and documented failure modes reinforced the discipline-over-defaults thesis.
 Biomedical RAG benchmarking (BioASQ, 5 retrieval strategies) confirmed cross-encoder reranking as the empirically superior retrieval approach (0.827 composite score, 0.852 contextual precision), establishing domain-specific strategy selection as mandatory rather than optional.
 Health-system-scale semantic search deployment—1.68M patients, 166M clinical notes, Qwen3 embeddings, 94.6% clinical QA accuracy at 237ms latency and $4K/month—demonstrated production viability at genuine enterprise scale.
+May 2026 research synthesis reinforced critical findings: (1) peer-reviewed clinical embedding benchmark showed domain context variables (corpus type, query format) explain 49% variance in retrieval performance, rivaling model choice (47.6%) and revealing that MTEB leaderboard rankings do not transfer to specialized clinical domains; (2) industrial automotive QA study (AAAI 2026) confirmed RAG as the most cost-efficient and effective adaptation method for domain-specific closed-domain QA across both premium and open-source models; (3) medical domain case study across 6 specialties demonstrated hybrid BM25+dense retrieval achieving 86% recall@5 vs 71% for BM25 alone (p<0.001 statistical significance), confirming complementary strengths; (4) leading-edge agentic retrieval research (BRIGHT-Pro benchmark) introduced aspect-aware evaluation and multi-step evidence portfolio construction for cross-corpus reasoning, shifting paradigm from single-shot relevance matching to iterative evidence gathering.
 Simultaneously, OCR robustness benchmarking revealed that high-accuracy OCR still causes downstream RAG failures due to structural and semantic errors across 11 document types, while a practitioner case study documented silent embedding model mismatch (ONNX-quantized indexing vs. API queries) degrading retrieval below similarity thresholds for months without detection.
-Domain redundancy research (RARE framework) quantified a critical gap: dense retrievers drop from 66.4% to 5-27.9% recall on high-similarity enterprise corpora, confirming standard evaluation overstates production performance in real domains.
-The consistent signal: domain-specific RAG delivers measurable results when retrieval strategy, embedding consistency, and corpus structure are treated as co-equal engineering concerns rather than defaults.
+Critical production audit of 50 live deployments exposed seven failure modes with high prevalence (context gaslighting 76% finance, citation fabrication 81% legal, low-confidence drift 62% medical) under adversarial testing, reinforcing that sophisticated architectures and evaluation frameworks remain insufficient without rigorous deployment discipline.
+The consistent signal: domain-specific RAG delivers measurable results in industrial, medical, and financial domains when retrieval strategy, embedding consistency, corpus structure, and agentic reasoning patterns are treated as co-equal engineering concerns rather than defaults; production readiness demands meticulous tuning, continuous evaluation, and acceptance of fundamental cross-corpus brittleness.

 TOOLS